An Open Letter to the American Zen Community

 An aspect of clergy sex abuse that mental-health professionals, experts in ethics, and the law agree on is that meaningful consent cannot exist within a relationship when one person holds great power and authority and the other is a member of a vulnerable or less powerful population.
 To be clear, this is not one person’s opinion, but a matter of basic ethics and law.

 In Zen sanghas, the power relationship is based on trust and spiritual authority.
 In the case of a Zen priest such as Katagiri, his female students believed that their personal growth and their opportunities for ordination or transmission rested entirely in his hands.
-Katagiri held the power to confirm and validate their progress in their studies of Zen philosophy.
+Katagiri alone held the power to confirm and validate their progress in their studies of Zen philosophy.

 These one-on-one meetings are often where grooming begins in a priest/student relationship.
 The sense of intimacy can be manipulated to make the victim feel special.
 The teacher may tell the student that he admires her dedication to practice or her profound insights.
 He may recommend additional one-on-one meetings and reveal details of his own life so that the victim feels that she is his trusted confidant as well.